Skip to main content

 • Mendeley.
 Owned by Elsevier (since 2013).
 The 2022 sync deprecation incident, where Elsevier killed the older Mendeley Desktop sync without a migration path, is a cautionary tale.
 Current Reference Manager is stable but vendor-dependent.

 • EndNote.
 Owned by Clarivate.
-Local-first by default; EndNote Online is US-hosted.
-Mature compliance posture.
+Local-first by default.
+EndNote Online is US-hosted, with a mature compliance posture.

 • ReadCube.
 Owned by Digital Science.
 SOC 2 Type II, GDPR-aligned.

 • Citavi.
 Owned by Lumivero.
-EU-hosted by default (German origin); GDPR-aligned.
+EU-hosted by default because of its German origin, and GDPR-aligned.

 • Atlas.
 Stores notes in user-controlled storage and runs on-device AI for embeddings and summaries when possible.

-For long-term reliability (the "will my library still open in 10 years?" question), the order is roughly: Zotero > EndNote > Paperpile > Mendeley > ReadCube > Citavi.
-Zotero wins on format openness and non-profit governance; EndNote wins on its 30-year track record and local-first format; Mendeley loses on Elsevier's prior willingness to deprecate user data without warning.
+For long-term reliability, the order is roughly Zotero, EndNote, Paperpile, Mendeley, ReadCube, then Citavi.
+Zotero wins on format openness and non-profit governance.
+EndNote wins on its 30-year track record and local-first format.
+Mendeley loses on Elsevier's prior willingness to deprecate user data without warning.

 AI Q&A Quality and Hallucination Behavior